Macaulay2/M2/HowToGit/howto.md

   automatically adds all changes to known files and creates a new commit.

+- When you want to push and there are remote changes that don't conflict with your changes, you can use

+    git pull --rebase

+  to pull those changes and make the history linear with the remote changes coming first and yours on top of them.
+This will avoid the merge commit.

 - You can pass the commit message on the command line and skip the editor pop-up using the `-m` option: